 - 1. Access to the laboratory is controlled when work is in progress. - 2.
 The laboratory supervisor is responsible for ensuring that laboratory personnel demonstrate proficiency in standard microbiological practices and techniques for working with agents requiring BSL-2 containment. - 3.
-Laboratory personnel are provided medical surveillance, as appropriate, and offered available immunizations for agents handled or potentially present in the laboratory. - 4.
+Laboratory personnel are provided medical surveillance, as appropriate, and offered available immunizations for agents handled or potentially present in the laboratory through the Occupational Health Program. - 4.
 Properly maintained BSCs or other physical containment devices are used, when possible, whenever: - a.
 Procedures with a potential for creating infectious aerosols or splashes are conducted.
 These include pipetting, centrifuging, grinding, blending, shaking, mixing, sonicating, opening containers of infectious materials, inoculating animals intranasally, and harvesting infected tissues from animals or eggs. - b.
 High concentrations or large volumes of infectious agents are used.
-Such materials may be centrifuged in the open laboratory using sealed rotors or centrifuge safety cups with loading and unloading of the rotors and centrifuge safety cups in the BSC or another containment device. - c.
-If it is not possible to perform a procedure within a BSC or other physical containment device, a combination of appropriate personal protective equipment and administrative controls are used, based on a risk assessment.
+Such materials may be centrifuged in the open laboratory using sealed rotors or centrifuge safety cups with loading and unloading of the rotors and centrifuge safety cups inside the

+BSC or another containment device.

-- 5. Laboratory equipment is decontaminated routinely; after spills, splashes, or other potential contamination; and before repair, maintenance, or removal from the laboratory. - 6.
+- c.
+If it is not possible to perform a procedure within a BSC or other physical containment device, a combination of appropriate personal protective equipment and administrative controls are used, based on a risk assessment. - 5.
+Laboratory equipment is decontaminated routinely; especially after spills, splashes, or other potential contamination; and before repair, maintenance, or removal from the laboratory. - 6.
 A method for decontaminating all laboratory waste is available (e.g., autoclave, chemical disinfection, incineration, or other validated decontamination method). - 7.
 Incidents that may result in exposure to infectious materials are immediately evaluated per institutional policies.
-All such incidents are reported to the laboratory supervisor and any other personnel designated by the institution.
+All such incidents are reported to the laboratory supervisor, EH&S by submitting the "Incident Reporting Form" (https://web.uri.edu/ehs/incident-reporting-form/), and any other personnel designated by the institution.
 Appropriate records are maintained.